FinCEN Files: Findings

 BuzzFeed News has named "JPMorgan Chase, HSBC, Standard Chartered, Deutsche Bank, and Bank of New York Mellon" as involved in money laundering.
 BuzzFeed News also criticizes the United States government for not forcing the banks to stop this activity.
-BuzzFeed and the International Consortium of Investigative Journalists have also reported that American Express, Bank of America, Bank of China, Barclays, China Investment Corporation, Citibank, Commerzbank, Danske Bank, First Republic Bank, Société Générale, VEB.RF and Wells Fargo as being involved in the SARs.
-The ICIJ noted 62% of the leaked filings involved Deutsche Bank, with at least 20% involving addresses in the British Virgin Islands.
+BuzzFeed and the International Consortium of Investigative Journalists have also reported that American Express, Bank of America, Bank of China, Barclays, China Investment Corporation, Citibank, Commerzbank, Danske Bank, First Republic Bank, Société Générale, VEB.RF and Wells Fargo are involved in the SARs.
+The ICIJ noted that 62% of the leaked filings involved Deutsche Bank, with at least 20% involving addresses in the British Virgin Islands.

 Prominent individuals highlighted in the leaks include former Donald Trump campaign manager Paul Manafort, Iranian-Turkish gold trader Reza Zarrab, Malaysian businessman Jho Low, and alleged Russian organised crime boss Semion Mogilevich.

-Other reporting on national connections to the FinCEN Files includes Canadian Broadcasting Corporations reporting on HSBC and coverage by the Australian Broadcasting Corporation.
+Other reporting on national connections to the FinCEN Files includes the Canadian Broadcasting Corporations reporting on HSBC and coverage by the Australian Broadcasting Corporation.